www.thementawai.com

 Dugout canoes, or abak, are lifelines for the Mentawai — vessels carved from the trunks of large forest trees.
 Each canoe begins with the careful selection of a hardwood giant, chosen both for its physical qualities and the character of its soul.

-Once felled, the trunk is hollowed by hand using axes and adzes, gradually shaped into a long, balanced hull.
 Walking and the abak are the Mentawai’s traditional means of transport.
 Canoes connect distant uma, allow families to visit relatives, bring harvests from gardens, and carry people to ritual gatherings along the river systems.

 Children learn to balance and paddle almost as soon as they can walk, and adults read currents with practiced ease.